 Just like with most things in life, one must be prepared, capable of learning new things and know the basics of whatever it is they are interested in.
 Just because being vegan in Slovenia is easy, doesn’t mean every situation is smooth as butter.

 I am here to support you on your journey, no matter where you’re from.
-One thing I know to be sure of is that you can be in Argentina, Tanzania or the Balkans and still live an ethical life that makes you feel good.
+One thing I know to be true is that you can be in Argentina, Tanzania or the Balkans and still live an ethical life that makes you feel good.